QuanEstimation/QuanEstimation/README.md

 pip install quanestimation
 ~~~

 P.S.
-Currently, installation under Winodws and MacOS may fail due to problems on precomplielations of julia pkgs, please try under Linux or inside a docker container.
+Currently, installation under Windows and MacOS may fail due to problems on precomplielation of julia pkgs, please try under Linux or try inside a docker container.

 ## Citation
 If you use QuanEstimation in your research, please cite the following paper: